 At night the body of clouds advancing higher up the sky smothers the whole quiet gulf below with an impenetrable darkness, in which the sound of the falling showers can be heard beginning and ceasing abruptly—now here, now there.

 Indeed, these cloudy nights are proverbial with the seamen along the whole west coast of a great continent.
 Sky, land, and sea disappear together out of the world when the Placido—as the saying is—goes to sleep under its black poncho.

-The eye of nature itself—they add with grim profanity—could not find out what work a man’s hand is doing in there, and you would be free to call the devil to your aid with impunity if even his malice were not defeated by such a blind darkness.Follow Life is like a camera… on WordPress.com
+The eye of nature itself—they add grim profanity—could not find out what work a man’s hand is doing there, and you would be free to call the devil to your aid with impunity if even his malice were not defeated by such a blind darkness.Follow Life is like a camera… on WordPress.com